verdaux/BookNotes/Phrases/Impressors 13.md

 - [ ] Face card with no spending limit
 - [ ] You make small things feel magical
 - [ ] I feel seen when I'm with you
-I need to be enough—for myself.
+- [ ] I trust you with the parts of me I've never shown I need to be enough—for myself.